Le Touquet–Côte d'Opale Airport

-In September 2022, it was announced by Emmanuel Macron that the airport would be renamed in honour of Queen Elizabeth II.
+Following the death of Queen Elizabeth II in September 2022, the airport was renamed in her honour.

-The passenger terminal is open from 09:00-20:00 hours.
+The passenger terminal is open 09:00–20:00.
 There are three flying clubs and most of them also give flying lessons; two of them are helicopter schools and clubs.

 Airlines and destinations

 As of November 2018, there are no more scheduled services after the only operator, LyddAir, ceased its route to Lydd.